scipy-conference/scipy_proceedings/papers/Francesc_Alted/Blosc2_NDim.rst

    | 1.0      | zstd-bitshuffle-9  | 10789.6 | 3.41   | 12.78  |
    +----------+--------------------+---------+--------+--------+

 Of course, results will be different for another dataset.
-For example, Table :ref:`predicted-dparams-example-2` displays the results for the predicted compression parameters tuned for decompression speed for a dataset coming from cancer imaging.
+For example, Table :ref:`predicted-dparams-cancer` displays the results for the predicted compression parameters tuned for decompression speed for a dataset coming from cancer imaging.
 Curiously, in this case fast decompression does not necessarily imply fast compression.

 .. table:: Btune prediction of the best compression parameters for decompression speed for another dataset (cancer imaging).
 It can be seen that BloscLZ with compression level 5 + Shuffle is the most predicted category when decompression speed is preferred, whereas Zstd (either compression level 1 or 9) + Shuffle + ByteDelta is the most predicted one when the specified tradeoff is towards optimizing for the compression ratio.
-Speeds are in GB/s.  :label:`predicted-dparams-example`  :label:`predicted-dparams-example-2`
+Speeds are in GB/s. :label:`predicted-dparams-cancer`

    +----------+-------------------+---------+--------+--------+
    | Tradeoff | Most predicted    |  Cratio | Cspeed | Dspeed |